 Electrolux EW30IS65JS - $3,199

 You buy Electrolux for the modern appearance, the two oven configuration and intuitive controls.
 Electrolux has the most automatic control settings like "Perfect Turkey", dehydrate and convection conversion, which converts regular recipes into convection with one button.

 Electrolux EW30IF60IS - $2,699

 This is the freestanding version of the slide in listed above.

 The KitchenAid (Whirlpool) range has changed the ;industry with a cheaper all induction range with convection as well as a warming drawer.
 It is less expensive than the Frigidaire with all burners being induction.

 Viking VISC5304BSS - $6,699

 Viking actually was the first induction range on the market.
 Without a warming or second oven capability or even bridge elements, you pay dearly for the commercial look and Viking name.
 Still it is a nice looking range.

-For more information, download the Yale Induction Cooking Buying Guide with power ratings of every induction product on the market today (this is awesome and is the only guide I did not write, another Yale staffer did).
+For more information, download the Yale Induction Cooking Buying Guide with power ratings of every induction product on the market today.